 documentation describing any interaction/requirements of the vehicle owner/operator (if any) in the update process.

+Note: NL would like to make a proposal to ensure that the quality of the software update can be evidenced including the validation and verification procedures used (ref TFCS-ahRSU1-04).
+Document from FDA to be shared

 Identification of the installed software